 Sustainability

-Copenhagen Sprint works actively to make our cycling races green and sustainable.
-We see the bicycle as part of the solution to the mobility and climate challenges of the future – both as a sport and as a means of transport.
+Copenhagen Sprint works actively to make our cycling races sustainable and climate-responsible.
+We see the bicycle as a key to the mobility of the future – both as a sport, a means of transport and a community.

 Our green goals